puppetlabs/puppetdb/acceptance/README.md

 ###`BEAKER_PRESERVE_HOSTS`

-When this setting is `true` it will stop the removal of the virtual machine once the task has been completed.
+When this setting is `always` it will stop the removal of the virtual machine once the task has been completed. `onfail` will leave them behind only if they have failed.
+The default is `never`.

 ####`BEAKER_COLOR`